helix-editor/spellbook/README.md

 }
 ```

 Spellbook is `no_std` and only requires [`hashbrown`] as a dependency.
 (Note that [`ahash`] is included by default, see the feature flags section below.)
-This may change in the future for performance tweaks like small-string optimizations and maybe `memchr` but the hope is to keep this library as lightweight as possible.
+This may change in the future for performance tweaks like small-string optimizations and maybe `memchr` but the hope is to keep this library as lightweight as possible: new dependencies must considerably improve performance or correctness.

 ### Maturity